-Modifier number Description 1 Center point X coordinate.
-A decimal.
+Parameter number Description 1 Center point X coordinate.
 2 Center point Y coordinate.
-A decimal.
-3 Outer diameter of outer concentric ring.
-A decimal $\geq 0$ .
-4 Ring thickness.
-A decimal ≥ 0.
-5 Gap between rings.
-A decimal ≥ 0.
+3 Outer diameter of outer concentric ring ≥ 0.
+4 Ring thickness ≥ 0.
+5 Gap between rings ≥ 0.
 6 Maximum number of rings.
 An integer ≥ 0.
 The effective number of rings can be less if the center is reached.
 If there is not enough space for the inner ring it becomes a full disc.
-7 Crosshair thickness.
-A decimal $\ge 0$ .
+7 Crosshair thickness ≥ 0.
 If the thickness is 0 there are no crosshairs.
-8 Crosshair length.
-A decimal $\geq$ 0.
+8 Crosshair length ≥ 0.
 If the length is 0 there are no crosshairs.
 9 Rotation angle, in degrees counterclockwise.
-A decimal.
-The primitive is rotated around the origin of the macro definition, i.e. the $(0, 0)$ point of macro coordinates.
+The primitive is rotated around the origin of the macro definition, i.e. the (0, 0) point of macro coordinates.